neo4j/neo4j-python-driver/docs/source/api.rst

 .. versionadded:: 6.0
     The setting now entails *anything* required to acquire a connection.
     This includes potential fetching of routing tables which in itself requires acquiring a connection.
-    Previously, the timeout wold be restarted for such auxiliary connection acquisitions.
+    Previously, the timeout would be restarted for such auxiliary connection acquisitions.

 .. _connection-timeout-ref: